Poles of cubic differentials and ends of convex $\mathbb{RP}^2$-surfaces: Affine spheres, cubic differentials and -structures

-As an example of Proposition \ref{prop_recon}, we give in this section an explicit affine spherical immersion $\iota_0:\mathbb{C}\rightarrow\mathbb{R}^3$ with Blaschke metric $|\dz|^2$ and normalized Pick differential $\dz^3$.
-Since $|\dz|^2$ is complete, by the results mentioned in Section \ref{subsec_convexity}, $\iota_0$ is actually a proper embedding and the projectivized embedding $\delta_0:=\mathbb{P}\circ\iota_0$ is a diffeomorphism from $\mathbb{C}$ to a properly convex domain in $\mathbb{RP}^2$.
-We will see that this domain is a triangle, as shown by Figure \ref{figure_dev01}.
+As an example of Proposition \ref{prop_recon}, we give in this section an explicit affine spherical embedding $\iota_0:\mathbb{C}\rightarrow\mathbb{R}^3$ with Blaschke metric $|\dz|^2$ and normalized Pick differential $\dz^3$.
+Since $|\dz|^2$ is complete, by the discussions in Section \ref{subsec_convexity}, $\iota_0$ is a proper embedding and the projectivized embedding $\delta_0:=\mathbb{P}\circ\iota_0$ is a diffeomorphism from $\mathbb{C}$ to a properly convex domain in $\mathbb{RP}^2$, which turn out to be a triangle, as shown in Figure \ref{figure_dev01}.

 The affine sphere connection $\D_0$ associated to $(|\dz|^2,\dz^3)$, defined on the vector bundle $E:=\T\mathbb{C}\oplus\underline{\mathbb{R}}$ and extended to $E\otimes\mathbb{C}=T_\mathbb{C}\mathbb{C}\oplus\underline{\mathbb{C}}$, is expressed under the local frame $(\paz,\pabz,\underline{1})$ of $E\otimes\mathbb{C}$ as